SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ![OSC Settings](assets/img/quick_oscSettings.png)

 From here you will need to make sure that the network address is set correctly.

-This will depend on what device you are running VRChat or another program with OSC compatibility on.
-If you are using this all on the same device, the default `127.0.0.1` should be fine, but if you are using a different device (for example, connecting your trackers to standalone quest), you will need to find the IP address of that device.
+### Software directly on quest
+If the server is [running on the Quest](../tools/mobile-installation.md), leave the address as 127.0.0.1.

+### Software on other device (Phone, laptop, older PC etc)
+If the server is not on the Quest, put in your Quest's IP.
+You can get this by opening the Quick Settings menu on your Quest, selecting Wifi, your currently connected network, and scroll down and click the arrow.
+The IP address is listed there [video tutorial on how to find your Quest's IP](https://www.youtube.com/watch?v=gL1vgWubcJw).

 Then, you can toggle on which locations that you need using the following suggestions: